dyyldogg/matchmaker/README.md

 1. Open `index.html` in your web browser
 2. Enter the number of students in your class
 3. Set the number of rounds and time per round
-4. Click "START THE GAME!" to begin
+4. Click "Proceed" to begin
 5. Students will see their pair numbers on screen
 6. Timer counts down for each round
 7. Click "Next Round" to continue to the next pairing